New Midwest Boutique Hotels

 Expected to open by early 2021, The Peregrine Hotel Omaha is named for a falcon-breeding program on the adjacent WoodmenLife Tower.
 Watch for the birds from the hotel’s rooftop bar (the city’s first).
 Inside, the Hilton Curio Collection property has a chic, Art Deco-meets-woodsy feel, with avian art and a six-story mural of the namesake species, visible exclusively from Falcon View guest rooms.

-A mile and a half west of The Peregrine, in the Blackstone District, Kimpton Cottonwood Hotel is also due to open later this year.
+A mile and a half west of The Peregrine, in the Blackstone District, Kimpton Cottonwood Hotel opened in November.
 Restored to its 1916 glory, the lodging (formerly The Blackstone Hotel) will greet guests with a grand marble staircase, garden lounge with pool views, and 205 luxe rooms and suites.

 Nobu Hotel Chicago, in the West Loop, opened over the summer.
 The 115 rooms and suites reflect a mix of sleek modern design and old-world Japanese influences.
 Rooftop dining will eventually by complemented by on-site Nobu Restaurant, with Japanese cuisine.

 21c Museum Hotel opened a 297-room hotel in February in the River North / Magnificent Mile neighborhood.
 It closed in March due to the pandemic but reopened in September.
 Like others in the 21c collection, it features a free contemporary art museum that’s open to the public as well as original artwork in the rooms.
 (21c has also announced hotels opening in 2021 or 2022 in Des Moines and St. Louis.)